Reaching the Finish Line: Covering All of New Jersey’s Uninsured Children

 Why Covering Kids is Important?

-When children are healthy, they can grow and learn, and parents can spend their days at work instead of at the emergency room.
+When children are healthy, they are more likely to grow and learn.
+Parents can spend their days at work, knowing their children are healthy and thriving.
 This benefits children, parents and employers.

-When children have health coverage, their parents also gain the peace of mind of knowing that minor problems won’t become more serious conditions.
-Health coverage is one of the best ways to keep childhood illnesses, such as asthma, from becoming lifelong health problems.
+When children have health coverage, their parents also gain the peace of mind of knowing that minor problems are less likely to become serious conditions.
+That’s because children with health coverage are more likely to have “medical homes” through which they receive regular, ongoing treatment for chronic conditions, such as asthma.

 NJ FamilyCare is among the most cost-effective government programs.
 The state’s investment is a partnership with the federal government that brings federal dollars into the state.